-At December 31, 2016, the Company and the Bank's total risk-based capital ratios were 13.86% and 13.64%, respectively; Tier 1 risk-based capital ratios were 13.02% and 12.80%, respectively; Common Equity Tier 1 capital ratios were 12.73% and 12.80%, respectively, and the Company's and Bank's Tier 1 leverage capital ratios were 11.53% and 11.33%, respectively, all of which ratios exceeded the minimum percentage requirements to be deemed "well-capitalized" for regulatory purposes.
-The Company and the Bank's capital conservation buffer was 5.86% and 5.64%, respectively, as of December 31, 2016.
+At December 31, 2017, the Company and the Bank's total risk-based capital ratios were 15.50% and 15.20%, respectively; Tier 1 risk-based capital ratios were 12.55% and 14.47%, respectively; Common Equity Tier 1 capital ratios were 12.19% and 14.47%, respectively, and the Company's and Bank's Tier 1 leverage capital ratios were 10.79% and 12.44%, respectively, all of which ratios exceeded the minimum percentage requirements for the Bank to be deemed "well-capitalized" and for the Company to meet and exceed all applicable capital ratio requirements for regulatory purposes.
+The Bank's capital conservation buffer was 6.55% and 5.64% and the Company's capital conservation buffer was 7.20% and 5.86% as of December 31, 2017 and 2016, respectively.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Capital Resources."
 The federal banking regulators may require banks and bank holding companies subject to enforcement actions to maintain capital ratios in excess of the minimum ratios otherwise required to be deemed well capitalized, in which case institutions may no longer be deemed to be well capitalized and may therefore be subject to restrictions on taking brokered deposits.